Mayo Clinic Care Network Content

 Biologics

-Your doctor may recommend treatment with biologics if you have severe asthma with symptoms not easily managed by control medications.
+Your health care provider may recommend treatment with biologics if you have severe asthma with symptoms that are not easily managed by control medications.
+Biologics reduce inflammation by targeting immune system antibodies or specific cells.
+Taken together with other asthma medications, biologics help people with more-severe forms of asthma gain greater symptom control.

-Omalizumab is given by injection every two to four weeks.
-It isn't generally recommended for children under 12.
+Omalizumab is given as an injection every 2 to 4 weeks.
+It isn't generally recommended for children under 12 years of age.
 In rare cases, this medication has triggered a life-threatening allergic reaction (anaphylaxis).
-In addition, the FDA has issued a warning about a slightly increased risk of heart and brain blood vessel problems while taking this drug.
+In addition, the U.S. Food and Drug Administration (FDA) has issued a warning about a slightly increased risk of heart and brain blood vessel problems while taking this drug.

 • Mepolizumab (Nucala)